SIPERG Members

 alwal@iastate.edu

-I received my BS in Environmental Science from Iowa State University.
-My MS project is sclerochronology-based using Arctica islandica clams from the Gulf of Maine region to document climate and environmental change in recent centuries.
-Specifically, my research will support efforts on the Gulf of Maine project (Collaborative Research: Using multi-proxy paleo data to constrain natural and anthropogenic hydrographic variability in the Gulf of Maine System over the last 250 years).
+My research supports efforts on a Gulf of Maine project (Collaborative Research: Using multi-proxy paleo data to constrain natural and anthropogenic hydrographic variability in the Gulf of Maine System over the last 250 years) and other paleoclimate related projects using speleothems, clams, and climate model output.

 Current Undergraduate Researchers and Laboratory Assistants